Wichard von Moellendorff (engineer)

-Wichard von Moellendorff (3 October 1881, Hong Kong – 4 May 1937, Berlin) was a German engineer and economist.
-He is most widely known for his involvement in economic policy during and after the First World War.
+Wichard von Moellendorff (3 October 1881 in Hong Kong – 4 May 1937 in Berlin) was a German engineer and economist.
+He is best known for his involvement in shaping economic policy during and after the First World War.
 He was also involved in materials research.

-In 1916 Moellendorff developed the concept of "social economy" which was a variant of socialism in which rather than eliminating private property subordinates private interests to the society as a whole.
-He saw that this might be implemented by an organisation like Bismarck's National Economic Council (Volkswirschaftsrat).
-Moellendorff saw this as a way of establishing a "rejuvenated middle classes".
+In 1916, Moellendorff developed the concept of a "social economy", a variant of socialism that prioritizes the interests of the society as a whole over private interests, rather than eliminating private property altogether.
+He envisioned implementing this concept through an organisation similar to Bismarck's National Economic Council (Volkswirschaftsrat).
+Moellendorff saw this approach as a way to establish a "rejuvenated middle class".

 Following the German Revolution of November 1918, von Moellendorff was under-secretary to the Reichsminister für Wirtschaft (Minister for Economic Affairs) Rudolf Wissell.
 Together they were involved in developing a programme of "practical socialisation" based on corporatist principles which they claimed was superior both to capitalism and Marxist socialism.
-However their programme was rejected in the summer of 1919, and he abandoned any hopes ofn the imminent realisation of what he described as "conservative socialism".
+However, their programme was rejected in the summer of 1919, and he abandoned any hopes of the imminent realisation of what he described as "conservative socialism".